 “Saving Roadside Wildflowers” was originally broadcast live on Sept.
 15. It was presented by Liz Sparks and Suzanne Spencer.
-View the recording below.
+View the recording above.

 Roadsides are often sunny, disturbed sites — perfect places for Florida’s native wildflowers to take root.
 And, boy, do they!
 In this informative presentation, Liz Sparks and Suzanne Spencer will talk about the work being done to protect native wildflower habitat as pollinator pathways and how to work with your county to reduce mowing so wildflowers can flourish.
 We’ll also spotlight a program in the Panhandle that has been particularly effective, thanks to Santa Rosa County’s extension office and Master Gardeners chapter.

 Liz, the Foundation’s Regional Alliance Liaison, joined us in 2017.
 In an effort to build urban and roadside pollinator pathways, she advises and collaborates with wildflower advocates, local government and the Florida Department of Transportation (FDOT) in the 34 North Florida counties in FDOT Districts 2 and 3.
 Before joining the Foundation, she was a planner with the Florida Fish and Wildlife Conservation Commission’s Office of Public Access and Wildlife Viewing Services in Tallahassee.
 She was previously the paddling trail coordinator for the Office of Greenways and Trails with the Florida State Park Service.